abcnews/dailygraphics/README.md

 #### ticksX
 > Default: `10`

-How many ticks on the X axis.
+Approximate number of ticks to show on the X axis.
+Only applies to date-based line charts.
+Otherwise every x value has a tick.

 #### mobileTicksX
 > Default: `5`